-The following section provides a description of recent events and background relating to debt management at SOA.
+The following section provides a description of recent events and background relating to debt management at the State of Alaska.

 On August 5, 2020, the final \$110 million of general obligation bond authorization from the 2012 Transportation Act was issued.
-There is currently no authorized but unissued general obligation bond authority.
+There is currently no authorized but unissued general obligation bonding authority.

-In September 2020, the Alaska Supreme Court issued a decision that invalidated the proposed structure to issue up to \$1,000 million in bonds by the Alaska Tax Credit Certificate Bond Corporation for the repayment of oil and gas tax credits.
-This ruling also eliminated the ability of the Alaska Pension Obligation Bond Corporation to issue up to \$1,500 million in bonds to fund actuarially determined unfunded pension liabilities in the Public Employees Retirement System and the Teachers Retirement System and the ability to issue up to \$300 million in subordinated toll revenue bonds for the Knik Arm Crossing.
-In all of these constructs the only source of revenue expected for the repayment of securities for at least some portion of the amortization was a subject to appropriation pledge of the State of Alaska's general fund.
+In September 2020, the Alaska Supreme Court issued a decision that invalidated the (prior) proposed structure to issue up to one billion in bonds by the Alaska Tax Credit Certificate Bond Corporation for the repayment of oil and gas tax credits.
+This ruling also eliminated the ability of the Alaska Pension Obligation Bond Corporation to issue up to \$1.5 billion in bonds to fund actuarially determined unfunded pension liabilities in the Public Employees Retirement System and the Teachers Retirement System and the ability to issue up to \$300 million in subordinated toll revenue bonds for the Knik Arm Crossing.
+In all of these constructs, the only source of revenue expected for the repayment of securities for at least some portion of the amortization was a subject to appropriation pledge of the State of Alaska's general fund.
 These reductions in authorized but unissued bonding authority have a somewhat muted but beneficial impact on the State's available debt capacity, as it was uncertain if they would have ever been utilized.

-From fiscal year 2015 through fiscal year 2022, the State's UGF budget expenditures exceeded UGF revenues and were balanced primarily using funds from the Constitutional Budget Reserve (CBR) and Statutory Budget Reserve in combination with other funds along with UGF revenue.
+From fiscal year 2015 through fiscal year 2021, the State's UGF budget expenditures exceeded UGF revenues and were balanced primarily using funds from the Constitutional Budget Reserve (CBR) and Statutory Budget Reserve (SBR) in combination with other funds along with sources of UGF revenue.
+In the fiscal year 2023 budget, UGF revenues modestly met budget expenditures.
+The fiscal year 2024 budget (projected as of the Fall 2023 RSB) includes a modest surplus.

-The State of Alaska's credit rating peaked in 2013 with the highest ratings from the three dominate national credit rating agencies.
+The State of Alaska's credit rating peaked in 2013 with the highest ratings from the three legacy credit rating agencies.
 The significant reduction in UGF in fiscal year 2015, the State's practice of segregating revenues and portraying certain current year revenue as restricted by custom combined with a pattern of budgets that relied on past year revenue held primarily in the CBR placed significant strain on the State's credit rating.
-While the State continues to maintain high credit ratings, multiple downgrades have occurred over the last five years as detailed below:
+While the State continues to maintain high credit ratings, multiple downgrades did occur over the years since 2015, as detailed below: